macmorning/snowtools-webext/docs/index.md

-# What is this about
+---
+---
+# Servicenow Tool Belt extension

-ServiceNow Tool Belt is a set of tools for Firefox and Chrome designed to help the ServiceNow administrator or developer in his every day tasks:
+Servicenow Tool Belt is a set of tools for Firefox and Chrome designed to help the ServiceNow administrator or developer in his every day tasks:
 * List open tabs grouped by instance
 * Automatically record visited instances
 * Set friendly names for known instances